A tour through our rich heritage

 Began design work on a new Heavy Rescue vehicle.

-Build department training complex.
+Build department logistics building.

-Build Station 79 (if required).
+Build Station 79.

 Continue to recruit new volunteer firefighters, continue to train our personnel to the highest standards, continue to reduce response times and increase customer satisfaction.